World Navigator

 Don't Say We Didn't Warn You

-All-Inclusive Luxe-Adventure Has a High Price Tag: Yes, it’s all included—roundtrip airfare, accommodations, food and premium beverages, gratuities, complimentary excursions in select ports, and more combining luxury onboard with adventure ashore at a great value – but it might be above some budgets.
-2022’s published fares on World Traveller start at $5,039 per person for a six-night sailing from Lisbon to Tenerife and $9,839 per person for an 11-night Athens to Valleta voyage.
+All-Inclusive Luxe-Adventure Has a High Price Tag: Yes, it’s all included — accommodations, food and premium beverages, gratuities, complimentary excursions in select ports, and more — but Atlas cruise fares might be above some budgets.
+They start at $6,000 per person for a seven-night voyage in the Mediterranean and can start as high as $12,000 per person for a 14-night Antarctic itinerary.

 Deal Expert / Travel Blogger